How to Deal with Employee Absenteeism in the Workplace?

 Offer Work-from-Home Policies

-There should be proper remote work policies for exceptions.
+There should be proper flexible work policies for exceptions.
 If an employee is under some serious issue, he can later join the team by accomplishing the task at ease.
 In addition, ample paid time off (PTO) gives the employee the required mental satisfaction to stay motivated.

 Bottom Line— Simplify the Procedure

 Asking employees to write an application and get it signed from multiple desks is odd and time-consuming.
-Absence application and approval should be simplified, encouraging employees to communicate better.
+Absence management application and approval should be simplified, encouraging employees to communicate better.

 You can employ tech partners like EmployeeConnect, which not only facilitates the overall HR management but also assist in reducing absenteeism.